mohammedtabish0/studylib/newFile.md

 When the server requests a list of recent messages using the Facebook API, it issues a GET request with token and date.
 The response is independent of any server state, and everything is stored on the client’s machine in the form of a cache.

 There is no relationship with the previous, current & next request.
 In Stateless, the client does not wait for synchronization from the server.
-There is no process completion concept in serverless architecture for Big Data.
-So it’s faster.
+There is no process completion concept in serverless architecture so it’s faster.

 Stateless Architecture means the app is dependent only on Third-party storage because it doesn’t store any kind of state in memory or on its disk.
 All data it needs or requires has to fetch from some other stateful service (Database) or are present in the CRUD request.

 The stateless design simplifies the server design because there is no need to dynamically allocate storage to deal with conversations in progress.
 If a client session dies in mid-transaction, no part of the system needs to be responsible for cleaning up the present state of the server.
 A disadvantage of statelessness is that it may be necessary to include additional information in every request, and this extra information will need to be interpreted by the server.

-Session state is therefore kept entirely on the client. client is responsible for storing and handling all application state-related information on client side.

-It also means that the client is responsible for sending any state information to the server whenever it is needed.
+Session state is therefore kept entirely on the client. client is responsible for storing and handling all application state-related information on client side and sending this information to the server whenever it is needed.

 Server and client are loosely coupled and can act independently

 **Examples:**
 IP,HTTP,CDN,DNS,REST,SOAP

-# Stateful
+## Stateful

 Stateful applications maintains the state in session and uses the information stored from earlier requests.
 Because of this reason these applications scales very poorly.